Indian Corn Craft

 • Removable mounting putty – You should be able to find this at your local craft and hobby store.

-• Pipe cleaners, sparkly gold I personally love the sparkly gold pipe cleaners for this craft, but any fuzzy pipe cleaner will work!
+• Pipe cleaners I personally love the sparkly gold pipe cleaners for this craft, but any fuzzy pipe cleaner will work.

-• Add a magnet onto the back of your Indian corn craft and display it proud on your refrigerator!
+• Add a magnet onto the back of your Indian corn decorations and display them proudly on your refrigerator.

 • In order to save some time, pre-cut your corn and husks before starting the activity.